Professional edition active

 Evaluation of Memory Loss

-• To identify reversible causes, including depression, anxiety, and delirium, which requires rapid treatment
+• To identify reversible causes, including depression, anxiety, hypothyroidism, and delirium, which require rapid treatment

 The evaluation then focuses on distinguishing the few cases of mild cognitive impairment and early dementia from the greater number with age-associated memory impairment or simply normal forgetfulness.